Reconstructing Burn Injuries

 It is normal to have a buildup of scar tissue and contraction around the joints affected by deep burns.
 Infected burns and untreated burns are more likely to have this problem.
 The collagen that crops up as soon as three to four weeks following the burn tend to form unsightly whorls and nodules that do not help the function of the body area.
 Any attempt to fix the deformities needs to be undertaken after the wound has healed in the initial stage.

-The main sites of contractures and deformities are the neck, the eyelids, the axilla, the hands, fingers, elbows, groin, knees, and around the ankle and foot.
-The prevention of these contractures begins early on in the course of treatment and involves physiotherapy (moving the joints) on a daily basis and exercising the joints to the best of their ability.
-These exercises can be painful and can cause psychological scarring if not done carefully and with the judicious use of pain medication during the physiotherapy.
+The main sites of contractures and deformities are the neck, eyelids, the axilla, the hands, fingers, elbows, groin, knees, and around the ankle and foot.
+The prevention of these contractures begins early on in treatment and involves physiotherapy (moving the joints) daily and exercising the joints to the best of their ability.
+These exercises can be painful and can cause psychological scarring if not done carefully and with the judicious use of pain medication during physiotherapy.When to Do Surgery

 The same is true of the ears, which attain full size at 6-8 years of age.
-The nose peaks its growth even later, with reconstruction delayed until the child is between 16 and 18 years of age.
-Scars in other areas don't usually mature for about two years so surgery to reconstruct these areas may need to be delayed until this maturation happens.
+The nose peaks its growth even later, with Reconstruction delayed until the child is between 16 and 18 years of age.
+Scars in other areas don't usually mature for about two years, so surgery to reconstruct these areas may need to be delayed until this maturation happens.

-In the meantime, the patient can wear pressure garments to keep the thickness of the scar to a minimum or can wear splints that keep the joints in proper alignment before surgery.
+In the meantime, the patient can wear pressure garments to keep the thickness of the scar to a minimum or wear splints that support the joints in proper alignment before surgery.
 In some cases, doctors can resort to skin flap, fasciocutaneous or musculocutaneous flap techniques to restore joint function.
-These types of procedures can be performed as early as 3-6 months post-burn injury.
+These procedures can be performed as early as 3-6 months post-burn injury.Techniques used in Reconstruction

-As mentioned, it is difficult to know exactly when to reconstruct a burned area of the body.
+As mentioned, it is difficult to know precisely when to reconstruct a burned area of the body.
 Some areas lend themselves to early intervention using skin flaps or closing the burned area primarily, such as the eyelids and neck area.
-Other areas of the body, including the major extremity joints, can be treated with splinting and pressure garments in order to maintain as much function as possible until about two years have passed, after which the scar is matured and the various reconstruction techniques can be applied to the burned areas with a minimum of scar appearance and joint contracture.Sacramento Burn Injury Lawyers
+Other areas of the body, including the major extremity joints, can be treated with splinting and pressure garments to maintain as much function as possible until about two years have passed, after which the scar is matured, and the various reconstruction techniques can be applied to the burned areas with a minimum of scar appearance and joint contracture.Sacramento Burn Injury Lawyers